 How can destination development contribute to sustainability?
 This is what you will explore in the Master's Programme in Sustainable Destination Development.
-During your studies you will work together with researchers and lecturers in a wide range of subjects with the objective of a career in sustainable destination development.
-The programme is held at Uppsala University Campus Gotland, in the World Heritage city of Visby, one of the most appreciated tourist destinations in the Nordic countries.
+During your studies you will work together with researchers and lecturers in a wide range of subjects which will open the doors for your career in sustainable destination development.
+The programme is held at Uppsala University's Campus Gotland, in the World Heritage City of Visby - one of the most appreciated tourist destinations in the Nordic countries.

 Why this programme?

 Tourist destinations across the world face major challenges.
 With fewer visitors, their economies will be threatened; with more visitors, their social, cultural and ecological sustainability will be threatened.
 The programme will explore key questions such as, how can visits become sustainable?
 What is required to achieve sustainable visitor locations, and how can we ensure they will remain this way?